 General “Wear and Tear.”
 Both the vertebrae and the discs deteriorate over time due to the natural aging process.
 Disc wear and tear and protrusion may be attributable to changes in the distribution of body weight.

 Injury or Trauma.
 Bulging discs usually develop slowly over time.
 However, an accident – the most common cause of a herniated disc – can occasionally cause a long-term injury that may cause a disc to bulge.

 Lifestyle.
 Men and women who participate in contact sports, have a family history of disc disease, or are obese should watch for signs and symptoms of a bulging disc.

 Occupational Hazards.
-Work that requires repetitive lifting, bending, standing, and driving, can increase the risk for a bulging disc.
-Improperly carrying heavy objects may also result in a bulging disc.
+Work that requires repetitive lifting, bending, standing, and driving, can increase the risk of a bulging disc.
+In addition, improperly carrying heavy objects may also result in a bulging disc.